 Those two elements are really all you need.
 Watch this sample video from a training game developed by ttcInnovations to see a great example of how to implement characters and quests in your learning materials.

 #3: Master Your Authoring Tools

 Having a great command of your authoring tools is your best weapon in developing advanced training like gamification.
 If you’re not at expert level in Storyline or PowerPoint, sign up for some online classes and make yourself the go-to person in your organization.

 Storyline has great built-in tools for creating games.
 You can develop simple but effective gamification once you’ve mastered the program.
-Check out this fun example from the developers of Storyline.

 Many trainers don’t understand the depth and breadth of capabilities in PowerPoint for creating interactive training.
 If you don’t know how to create non-linear PowerPoints, this video will give you a quick tutorial.
 The ideas here are simple, but the possibilities are endless.

 If you don’t think games can be cheap, consider this: you can buy a pack of playing cards at any store for $1.
 According to Quora.com, the number of possible games that can be played with 52 cards is “over ((2^((52+2n)^2))^(52^52))*(2^52)*8 possible n-player games, which is technically not infinite, but still so large that even writing it out would not fit inside the visible universe.”
 I don’t even know what that number means, but it tells me that the possibilities for training games is limited only by our imagination.

 If you don’t have the budget to create dazzling games, you may have to dedicate some time to developing innovative ideas.
 And of course, you can steal shamelessly — look for ideas from other companies that will work for your group.
 Consider hiring outside resources to kickstart your gamification.
 Think of gamification on a budget as a wonderful opportunity to exercise your creativity.

 Interested in outsourcing your next gamification project?